olilanz/RooCode-Local-Evaluation/README.md

 ## Conclusion

-Working though this process has been extremely rewarding to me, as I definitely learned a lot.
+Working through this process has been extremely rewarding to me, as I definitely learned a lot.
 And I believe that some of the learnings may be useful for other enthusiasts like me.
 Though, it has also been a bit of a relvelation, as I now start to understand how involved the optimization of such a setup is.
 On consumer-hardware, the dream of a dependable, truly efficiency-boosting coding companion has to wait for a bit.

 Though, things develop super fast.
 And what I have managed to apply here on my own hardware would have been super difficult just a year ago.